luizbgomide/sovereign/spells.md

 Anyone who attempt to touch the target or make a melee attack against them must make an Evasion saving throw or suffer 1d6 damage plus the caster’s level before resolving their attack.
 The field of blades is indiscriminate and will affect even allies trying to touch the target.

-The blades remain as long as the target gives up a Move Action each round in order to avoid disrupting them from within, up to a maximum of one Turn.
+The blades remain as long as the target gives up a [Move Action](/combat#move-action) each Round in order to avoid disrupting them from within, up to a maximum of one Turn.

 #### Suggestion
 The caster makes a single one-sentence statement as part of casting this spell, a process which is subtle enough to appear as no more than ordinary conversation.